Hershey, Pennsylvania: Education

-The Pennsylvania Germans and Scotch-Irish were hesitant to accept the idea of free or public schools.
+The Pennsylvania Germans and Scottish-Irish were hesitant to accept the idea of free or public schools.
 They respected education, but associated it with the church, not the state.
 The enactment of the Free School Act in 1834, entitled "An Act to Establish a General System of Education by Common Schools" was the first great victory for public schools.
 In 1893, free textbooks and supplies were provided by state law in all Pennsylvania public schools.
 The first compulsory school attendance law for children was enacted in 1895, but there were many legal exceptions.
 Education has since been served by the Derry Township School District.

 Founding of Hershey

 Using the proceeds from the 1900 sale of the Lancaster Caramel Company, Milton S. Hershey acquired farmland roughly 30 miles (50 km) northwest of Lancaster, near his birthplace in Derry Township.
-The factory was in the center of a dairy farmland near Derry Church, but with Hershey's support, houses, businesses, churches, and a transportation infrastructure accreted around the plant.
+The factory was in the center of a dairy farmland near Derry Church, but with Hershey's support: houses, businesses, churches, and a transportation infrastructure accreted around the plant.
 The area around the factory eventually became known as the company town of Hershey, Pennsylvania.

 The town was officially founded in 1903 and completed in 1905, namely for the company’s workers, and their homes had modern amenities such as electricity, indoor plumbing, and central heating.
 The town had a public trolley system, a free school to educate the children of employees, a free vocational school to train orphaned and underprivileged boys, and later an amusement park, golf courses, community center, hotel, zoo, and a sports area.
 The purpose was to provide "a perfect American town in a bucolic natural setting, where healthy, right-living, and well-paid workers lived in safe, happy homes."

 In 1905, Milton Hershey began constructing a theme park for his workers which he named "Hershey Park."
 It officially opened to the public on Memorial Day, May 30, 1906.
 Located along the banks of Spring Creek, the park was an ideal spot for picnicking, boating, and canoeing, and featured graceful trees and wooded groves.
 ZooAmerica, formerly the Hershey Zoo, was added to the park in 1910 and housed Milton Hershey's own animals.

 The public trolley system was built in 1908 in the form of a street railway and provided the citizens with easy access to other towns and cities in the area.
 On 15 November 1909, Milton and Catherine Hershey created and endowed the Hershey Industrial School, now the Milton Hershey School.
 Hershey, who had no children of his own, sought to provide underprivileged boys with the education and skills needed to succeed in the real world.

 Milton S. Hershey established Hershey Entertainment and Resorts as Hershey Estates in 1927 to distinguish his chocolate manufacturing company from his other business ventures.
 The Pennsylvania State Police Academy was also opened in Hershey the same year.